mattvonrocketstein/django-admincommand/README.rst

           def get_command_arguments(self, forms_data):
               return [forms_data['title']], {}

-And all is well, the new admin command will be available under the «Admin Command» area of the administration of the default admin site.
+If all is well, the new admin command will be available under the «Admin Command» area of the administration of the default admin site.

-If you use custom admin site, don't forget to register ``admincommand.models.AdminCommand`` to the admin site object.
+If you use a customized admin site (e.g. no autodiscover), then don't forget to register ``admincommand.models.AdminCommand`` to the admin site object.

 Asynchronous tasks